-The academic requirements for a specialist in the higher education administration degree are the 34-hour program outlined below, successful completion of a research component, and the completion of the action research project.
+The academic requirements for a specialist in the higher education administration degree are the 35-hour program outlined below, successful completion of a research component, and the completion of the action research project.
+Students must successfully complete and present findings of the field research project to a committee.
+Students must earn at least a 3.0 G.P.A. to graduate.